vicoslab/dis_tutorial6/README.md

 ## STEP 2 - Connecting to the robot from your workstation

-As the robot turns on, it will connect to its dedicated colour-coded router and network.
+As the robot turns on, it will connect to its dedicated color-coded router and network.
 Robots are split over multiple routers on different channels for more concurrent bandwidth.

 If you are using your own laptop, first connect to the same network as the robot (e.g. for the robot `Kili`, connect to `KiliWifi` or `KiliWifi_5GHz`).